Your credit report now includes more data - find out what this means for your finances.

 When is CCR coming into effect?

 According to draft legislation released on 9 February 2018, banks will have 90 days from 1 July both in 2018 and 2019 to share the required data.
-For the first deadline (1 July 2018) they will be able to choose which 50% of comprehensive data they provide.
+For the first deadline (1 July 2018) they can choose which 50% of comprehensive data they provide.

 Why did banks and lenders not voluntarily contribute positive credit data before?